 Weighing the Options of Refinancing

-Some have said that only if your new interest will be at least two points lower, should you refinance your loan.
-That could have been accurate years ago, but as refinancing has been costing less recently, it is a good time to think about a new loan!
-A refinance is often worth its cost many times over, considering the advantages that may come, along with a lower interest rate.
+Some have said that only if your new interest will be at least 2 points under your current rate, should you refinance your loan.
+Perhaps several years ago that was wise advice, but as refinance costs have been getting lower, it may be a good time to take a serious look.
+A refinance is often worth its cost several times over, factoring in the benefits that may come, along with a lower interest rate.

-Ultimately, for most the amount of up-front costs to refinance are made up soon in savings each month.
-We will work with you to determine which mortgage program is right for you, considering your cash on hand, the likelihood of selling your home in the near future, and what effect refinancing could have on your taxes.
-Call us at 516-431-2009 to get you started.
+Most people find that the monthly savings quickly outweigh the up-front cost of a refinance.
+We will help you figure out which program is right for you, considering your cash on hand, the likelihood of selling your home in the next few years, and what effect refinancing might have on your taxes.
+Call us at 516-431-2009 to get started.